JefGrailet/treenet/v3/Measurements/Fingerprints/README.md

 For each date, we provide 8 different figures.

 * **AliasMethods_\[year\]_\[date\].pdf:** shows the proportion of aliases which were obtained through a particular method.
 This figure helps to figure out the relevancy of current state-of-the-art alias resolution techniques.
 It should be noted that the "Group" bars correspond to cases where no classical method could be used, which forced `TreeNET` to exclusively rely on the space search reduction and similar fingerprint grouping, except when the DNS names (when available) are too different.
+The "DNS" bars are similar, except that in this case, the fingerprints were almost empty (e.g. <*,*,*,Yes,*>).

 * **AliasProportions_\[year\]_\[date\].pdf:** shows the proportion of fingerprinted IPs which were aliased vs. the proportion of IPs which were not aliased to any other IP at all.
 The goal of this figure is to show that we successfully obtain a large amount of aliases in most cases, despite a few pathological cases where this proportion is rather low.
 This can be explained by the supposed lack of precision of the subnet inference or the classical issues of `traceroute` which affect the neighborhood inference (which amounts to space search reduction, in this context) of `TreeNET`.